Watermarking – invisible watermarks (secret) or visible (public)?

-If you are going to add an invisible watermark to an image, then the image file must have plenty of space inside it to hide it or the watermark will become visible by degrading the picture.
-Invisible watermarks generally use image files because they use a lot of pixel data, so changing a pixel here and there does not degrade the picture.
+If you are going to add an invisible watermark to an image, then the image file must have plenty of pixels to hide it in.
+Otherwise, the watermark will become visible and degrade the picture.
+Invisible watermarks generally use high-resolution image files because they use a lot of pixel data, so changing a pixel here and there does not degrade the picture.
 The reason for this is that the stored file has to be reproduced exactly, not a bit more or a bit less, or it doesn’t work.
-So to make it work you need one or more large pictures in which to hide the invisible watermarks you want to send and do quite a lot of processing when you receive them.
+So, to make it work you need one or more large pictures in which to hide the invisible watermarks you want to add.

-There are also problems with this approach in that if the form or format of the picture is changed it may not be possible to maintain the state of your modified pixels – a change from png to jpg for instance, or changing to grayscale from colour may be enough to prevent recovery of the hidden files.
-This problem was well researched in the 1990’s and there are lots of patents for methods of preserving the hidden information, and of recovering it if some gets lost.
+There are also problems with this approach in that if the form or format of the picture is changed, it may not be possible to maintain the state of your modified pixels.
+A change from a png to a jpg for instance, or to grayscale from colour, may be enough to prevent recovery of the hidden message.
+This problem was well-researched in the 1990s, and there are lots of patents relating to the preservation and recovery of hidden information across various modifications.

-How to make a PDF watermark not visible (hide PDF watermark)
+How to make a PDF watermark not visible (hide watermark)

-To create a PDF file with an invisible watermark or make a PDF watermark not visible, the original file which is the PDF document would have to have the invisible watermark added to it by an application before being distributed, or would have to be able to sort out whenever there was the opportunity to add an invisible watermark to a page and add it dynamically when it is viewed and/or printed.
-The PDF file format would have to support dynamic watermarks and the PDF Reader be able to add them dynamically.
-At the moment this is not possible.
+To create a PDF with an invisible watermark or make a PDF watermark not visible, the original file would have to have the invisible watermark added to it by an application before distribution.
+Alternatively, the protection software would have to determine when there was the opportunity to add an invisible watermark and insert dynamic information (such as a username) when it is viewed and/or printed.
+At the moment, this is not possible.